-Adding these accessories into your tank not only will welcome the fish but also create an amazing design for your tank.
+Adding these accessories to your tank will not only welcome the fish but also create an amazing design for your tank.

-The tank size is also important for this fish, he is not very territorial, although it needs space when living with other fish.
+The tank size is also important for this fish.
+It is not very territorial, although it needs space when living with other fish.
 A freshwater aquarium of 80 liters or more is required for a pair of Rusty Cichlids.
 If you are planning to get more than a pair, consider choosing a larger fish tank and respect the ratio.

 The temperature should be maintained around 78°-82°F, a 7.8 – 8.6 pH level, and a Water Hardness of 10–25 ° dGH.
 Sour water is not recommended as the fish can get sick in it.
-Filtration and aeration are also important when it comes to water parameters, with water changes every week of 25% of the total.
+Filtration and aeration are also important when it comes to water parameters, with water changing every week to 25% of the total.

-Ich is also a common disease, in this case, the fish will look sprinkled with salt and will try to scratch itself in the objects of the tank.
-To treat the Ich you should gradually raise the temperature of the water up to 80 degrees F, and keep it like that for like 3 days.
-You should also make sure to change the water at least 50%, and remove the carbon filters before you add the dose, this way the medicine will not be removed.
+Ich is also a common disease.
+In this case, the fish will look sprinkled with salt and will try to scratch itself in the objects of the tank.
+To treat the Ich, you should gradually raise the temperature of the water up to 80 degrees F and keep it like that for like 3 days.
+You should also make sure to change the water by at least 50% and remove the carbon filters before you add the dose.
+This way, the medicine will not be removed.

-After the fertilization process, the female will scoop the fertilized eggs in her mouth and continue the process until it is all done.
-On the other hand, the female tends to pick the caviar spots on the male’s fin thinking they’re eggs, and the male will fertilize the rest of the eggs directly from its mouth.
+After the fertilization process, the female will scoop the fertilized eggs into her mouth and continue the process until it is all done.
+On the other hand, the female tends to pick the caviar spots on the male’s fin, thinking they’re eggs, and the male will fertilize the rest of the eggs directly from its mouth.
 The number varies from 5 to 60 eggs.

-The female in this case has amazing parental skills.
-Her ability to maintain the eggs for a few days in her mouth, until they’re fries, is amazing.
-It doesn’t eat until the whole procedure is finished and all the fries are ready to freely swim.
+The female, in this case, has amazing parental skills.
+Her ability to maintain the eggs for a few days in her mouth until they’re fried is amazing.
+It doesn’t eat until the whole procedure is finished and all the fries are ready to swim freely.
 They also feed the fries until they can be able to feed themselves.

 Rusty Cichlid Female Vs Male

-This amazing fish is very peaceful, and when talking about tankmates you should consider protecting it from larger and more aggressive fish.
-It goes well with other Mbuna cichlids, but when in other fish communities, the perfect ratio would be 3 females and 1 male, this way the female won’t breed with other species.
+This amazing fish is very peaceful, and when talking about tankmates, you should consider protecting it from larger and more aggressive fish.
+It goes well with other Mbuna cichlids, but when in other fish communities, the perfect ratio would be 3 females and one male.
+This way, the female won’t breed with other species.

 The best candidates for tankmates would be the: